GoBootcamp/book/chapters/basics.md

-Usually, non standard lib packages are namespaced using a web url, for instance I ported to Go some Rails logic, including the cryptography code used in Rails 4.
+Usually, non standard lib packages are namespaced using a web url.
+For instance, I ported to Go some Rails logic, including the cryptography code used in Rails 4.
 I hosted the source code containing a few packages on github, in the following repository [http://github.com/mattetti/goRailsYourself](http://github.com/mattetti/goRailsYourself)

 To import the crypto package, I would need to use the following import